justinlietz93/EONsemble/docs/runbooks/memory-restore.md

   `localStorage` mirror repopulates knowledge entries while the persistence API stays offline.
 To verify the metadata guard against stale hydration, execute `npx vitest run tests/components/app.knowledge-sync.test.tsx`.
+- Late 2025-09-29 (mirror hardening): The `useKV` adapter now writes knowledge payloads and sync metadata to both `localStorage` and `sessionStorage`.
+If the primary mirror returns `null` during tab switches (privacy mode, transient quota errors), the hook hydrates from the session shadow and backfills the primary store.
+Run
+  `npx vitest run tests/hooks/useKV.test.tsx -t "hydrates from sessionStorage when localStorage is empty"` and `-t "writes mirrored values and metadata to localStorage and sessionStorage"` to confirm the dual-layer behaviour, and `-t "clears both browser mirrors when the KV store is cleared"` to ensure cleanup purges both caches.
 - Cross-tab sessions now subscribe to `storage` events so updates in one browser tab refresh the others without requiring manual reloads.
 Validate the listener with